Ronda Andalucia, Spain Travel Guide

 Beyond the famous White Villages, the region has cultural excursions and possibilities for longer Andalusian explorations.

 Often considered one of the foremost picturesque of the "Pueblos Blancos," Arcos sits perched dramatically on a cliff.
-Its historic old town is an assigned national monument.
+Its historic old town is a designated a protected national landmark.

-Another striking White Village, Olvera is dominated by a majestic Moorish citadel and an impressive neoclassical church, both is visible from afar.
+Another striking White Village, Olvera is dominated by a majestic Moorish citadel and an impressive neoclassical church, both can be seen from afar.

 Explore the charming, less-touristed villages of the Genal Valley, located to the to the southeast of Ronda.
 These villages include Gaucin, Genalguacil, and Jubrique.